learn-co-curriculum/python-p3-control-flow-operators/README.md

 ## Comparison Operators

-In Ruby, many built-in classes have the following methods that can be used to compare two values:
+In Python, many built-in classes have the following functions that can be used to compare two values:

 - `>`: greater than